 This is my story how I was able to survive for three weeks without wifi.
 I was in a rural area in Portugal, wild boars were strolling around at night, the supermarket was a half an hour walk away, and we didn’t have any neighbors or entertainment close by.
-Let me tell you the story how I lived without wifi, and how I even discovered advantages of no wifi.
-Yes it is true, there are some benefits connected to being without wifi connection.
+Let me tell you the story how I lived without internet, and how I even discovered big advantages of a life without wifi.
+Yes it is true, there are some benefits connected to being without internet connection.

 This is how our survival adventure started in Portugal